EASOL/easol-docker/README.md

 easoldocker_config_1 exited with code 0
 ```

-This means you now have working PHP + Nginx setup running on port 80 of your local host (or virtual machine if you use
+This means you now have a working PHP + Nginx setup running on port 80 of your local host (or virtual machine if you use
 docker machine).
 Press Control + C if you want to interrupt the server.

 If you modify the `env.local` file, make sure you stop and destroy all previous containers, so the new values take